bugthing/steps_frontend/README.md

 The app uses either Ember's Fixtures or it can speak to a REST backend.

-The plan is to build a very simple Rack and ActiveModelSerializer based backend.
+The plan is to build a very simple Rack based backend that can the bridge between ember-data and MongoDB.

 To get the required REST API up and running:

+    $ echo "SOME HOW START MONGODB ON: localhost:27017"
-    bundle install
+    $ bundle install

-The to run the server
+.. then to run the server

-    rackup
+    $ rackup

 Now visit: [http://0:9292/](http://0:9292/)